High Representative for Bosnia and Herzegovina: List of principal deputy high representatives

-The second-ranking official at the Office of the High Representative carries the title of "Principal Deputy High Representative (PDHR)", who also serves as the International Supervisor for Brčko since 2007.
+The second-ranking official at the Office of the High Representative carries the title of "Principal Deputy High Representative (PDHR)", who has also served as the International Supervisor for Brčko since 2007.
 For many years, the individual filling that role has been an official of the United States government, in most cases a career Foreign Service Officer of the U.S. Department of State.
 Throughout much of OHR's earlier history, there were also individuals who held the title of "Deputy High Representative," a rank just below that of the PDHR.